AdobeDocs/commerce-webapi/src/pages/_includes/graphql/catalog-service/product-view.md

 Field | Data Type | Description
 --- | --- | ---
-`addToCartAllowed` | Boolean | A flag stating if the product can be added to the cart.
+`addToCartAllowed` | Boolean | Indicates whether the product can be added to the cart.
 `attributes(roles: [String])` | [ProductViewAttribute] | A list of merchant-defined attributes designated for the storefront.
 `description` | String | The detailed description of the product.
 `id` | ID! | The product ID, generated as a composite key, unique per locale.